eindacor/jep_loot/jeplootREADME.txt

 g++ -shared -o libjeploot.so jeploot.o

 To use this library, source code must #include "jeploot.h", and the file libjeploot.so must be placed in your shared library directory.
+When compiling your object/program, be sure to link the library with -ljeploot.

 Function                         Description